sbogucki12/SpaASMR2018/README.md

 - **Steve Bogucki**

-ISO full-time junior to mid dev position in the Los Angeles area.
+ISO FTE dev position in the Los Angeles area.
 Would consider relocation, but only to Minneapolis (weird, I know, but I grew up in the area).
 My strength is C# fundamentals, .NET MVC and Web API, including all related technology: Entity Framework, SQL Server, LINQ etc.  I've deployed apps to Azure, Heroku, and AWS with Angular and AngularJS front-ends, but I intend to relearn vanilla JavaScript from the ground-up, just as I have C#.
 Please check out my LinkedIn:

 [LinkedIn](https://www.linkedin.com/in/sbogucki12/ "Steve's LinkedIn Profile")